dannypsnl/dannypsnl.github.io/posts/2018-05-17-design-of-redux-go-v2.md

 }
 ```

-Yp, we store the reflect result that type is `reflect.Value`.
+Yp, we store the reflection result that type is `reflect.Value`.
+Why?

-But why?
 Because if we store `interface{}`, we have to call `reflect.ValueOf` each time we want to call it!
-That will become too slow.

-And `state` will have an exlpanation later.
+That will become too slow, `state` will have an explanation later.
 So in the `New` body.

 ```go
 func New(reducers ...interface{}) *Store {